alihamzapk/LivePeople/_datasets/2020_DV1_San Luis Potosi.md

 ---
 schema: default
-title: 2020-Wenet Diversity 1-San Luis Potosí
+title: 2020-Wenet DiversityOne-San Luis Potosí
 organization: Unitn
 notes: The study aimed to assess diversity through the social practices and daily behaviors of university students from eight different countries.
 The research was